dominicstop/RNSwiftReviewer/README.md

 - [ ] Record header height + Add snap to offset for header
 - [ ] CreateQuizModal: replace input icons
 - [ ] Refactor:  QuizListItem - pass down quizes as props, and use PropKeys to access them
-- [ ] When cancel is pressed, prompt actionSheet/Alert and ask to discard changes
-- [ ] Don't show check animation when no changes in modal
 - [ ] enable/disable colors for footer section buttons
+- [ ] ModalInputField: Add character count when focused
+- [ ] ModalInputField: add support for separate sticky header
+- [ ] ModalInputField: combine with ModalInputMultiline
+- [ ] Modals - prevent swipeToDimss when there are unsaved changes
+- [x] When cancel is pressed, prompt actionSheet/Alert and ask to discard changes
+- [x] Don't show check animation when no changes in modal
 - [x] Refactor: rename ListCardEmpty to ListCardImageTitleBody
 - [x] Create Initial QuizScreenList layout
 - [x] Finish TabBar